deajan/windows_scripts/README.md

 Backups Microsoft SQL Server 2005/2008/2012 and MySQL / MariaDB databases, supports compression and backup rotation.
 Sends alert emails on backup failure.

 #### FindLongFileNames.cmd
-Creates a report of path and filenames exceeding 256 chars.
-Sends alert email if found.
+Searches a designated path for full filenames exceeding 255 characters (or any other value), and mails a report if some exceeding filenames are met.

 #### ServiceAlert.cmd
 Restarts a Windows service including custom commands, logs and sends alert emails.